Melobase Desktop 1.5 User Guide

 After emptying the Trash, the permanently deleted sequences will no longer be tracked by the synchronization process.
 Therefore, in order to prevent deleted sequences from being restored during the synchronization, it is suggested to perform a synchronization before emptying the Trash on each device.

-10. MIDI Implementation
+10. MIDI Implementation of the Internal Synthesizer

 |Type||Status (HEX)||Second (HEX)||Third (HEX)||Notes|